control8r/midimonster-knowledge-base/source/dev/Building.rst

 This guide is not maintained in lockstep with the core code.
 It may, over time, diverge somewhat from what the actual build steps in the repository are, especially with respect to the dependency list as new backends are added.
 This guide will try to note locations where these diversions may be sooner rather than later.
+To see what steps the automated build system and the CI system is using, experienced users may wish to look at the `Makefiles` in both the project root as well as the `backends` subdirectory, as well as the `.ci.sh`  and `.travis.yml` files.

 Prerequisites
 -------------